 Reassess and Reevaluate

-Like with any business, you should regularly reassess and reevaluate to see if things are still working.
-Did your marketing plan work or does it need to be retooled?
-Do you want to raise more birds next time or fewer?
-Did you find on-farm processing to work well, or will you hire out that job next time?
+Like any business, you should regularly reassess and reevaluate to see if things are still working.
+Did your marketing plan work, or does it need to be retooled?
+Do you want to raise more or fewer birds next time?
+Did on-farm processing work for you, or will you hire out that job next time?